shourovj/shourovj.github.io/bggen/blog-base/content/latex-tips.md

 ```

 This has the benefit of letting you change it if you aren't sure what your final method is.
-Also if you want to do obnoxious extra formatting like a weird font or color[^1], it's easier to reuse this way.
+Also if you want to use fancy coloring or fonts in your method name[^1], putting it in a comment is a must.

 [^1]: As I often do...

 Unfortunately, text in LaTeX commands have infuriating spacing behavior.
-If you put the command as is, it will *ignore* following spaces,  so "`\methodname is great`" renders as "BiG-BiRdis great".
+If you put the command as is, it will *ignore* trailing whitespace,  so "`\methodname is great`" renders as "BiG-BiRdis great".

 The `\xspace` package makes spacing work right: